Customizing for Use Cases

 Dictation profiles

-Settings > Dictation > Dictation Profiles — create per-app overrides with custom prompts.
+Settings > Voice Typing > Dictation Profiles — create per-app overrides with custom prompts.

 Create a profile matching your email app.
 In the Dictation Prompt: